nextcloud/android/SECURITY.md

 [threat model](https://nextcloud.com/security/threat-model) to know what is expected behavior.

-Please visit https://nextcloud.com/security/ for further information about security.
+Please visit https://nextcloud.com/security/ for further information about security!